wavefrontHQ/docs/pages/doc/ui_charts_faq.md

 ## What Does the Summarization Option Do?

-If the resolution of your monitor cannot accommodate all raw data points in the current chart time window, the Wavefront UI uses the summarization option to aggregate raw data points into displayable values.
+If the screen real estate dedicated to a particular chart cannot accommodate all raw data points in the current chart time window, the Wavefront UI uses the summarization option to aggregate raw data points into displayable values.

 When displaying metrics: